 Having self-published and launched three books last year, The Hallie McKinley Series books one and two (Trust Me and Identity) and Ghost Soldiers, I went from knowing virtually nothing to having success in marketing my books.
 It’s an amazing feeling being an unknown author and selling one of your books to a stranger.
-I get excited with every purchase.
-I now have a group of followers who love to remind me that they are waiting for my next book to come out.
+I get excited with every purchase. now have a group of followers who love to remind me that they are waiting for my next book to come out.
 I would love for you to experience that too, so I’m going to share my successful techniques.

 I have been much more successful at Half Priced Books.
-This book chain welcomes authors to come and set up in their store for free.
-I recommend your book signing be two hours long and not earlier than 11:30am on Saturday.
+This book chain welcomes authors to come and set up a book tour event in their store for free.
+I recommend your book signing sessions be two hours long and not earlier than 11:30 am on Saturday.
 I have received compliments from several managers and have always been invited back due to my interactions with their customers.
 When I see a customer, I hold out one of my bookmarks and say the following, “Would you like a free bookmark?
 I’m a local (or visiting) author and I’m autographing my books today.”
 People will stop, glance at my table, and take the bookmark I hand them.
-Some will stop right then and ask questions.
+Some guests in the event will stop right then and ask questions.

-My table has many eye catching tools to grab people’s attention.
+My table has many eye-catching tools to grab people’s attention.
 Of course, I have my books, one of which is up on a stand with a stack of copies near it.
 Each book has its own sign with the cost to purchase.
 I have a tablecloth, a beautiful fake orchid, and a wooden sign that says “Contemporary and Historical Adult Fiction.”
 It’s important to make your table presentable and inviting as well as letting the reader know what genre you write.
 For an extra personal touch, I have an iPad on a stand playing a slideshow of my family’s travel pictures.

 At one of my first book signings, I had an author stop at my table.
-He had published eighteen books.
+He had published eighteen books over time.
 He told me “book signings are brutal” and wished me “good luck.”
 Now that I have perfected the techniques I shared today, I love book signings.
 They are exhilarating!
 I have a new idea I’m incorporating into my next one.
 Each book now comes with twenty-five book club questions specific to the story.
 I hope you found these ideas helpful and best of luck to you.

 Shawn frequently intertwines true stories and experiences throughout her novels.
 She spent most of her childhood in the coastal town of Wilmington, NC, where she started writing in the third grade.
 As an adult, Shawn has lived in six states as well as abroad in Australia.
 She is currently an elementary teacher in San Antonio, Texas, teaching underprivileged children.
 In 2007, her kitchen renovation was featured in the Better Homes and Garden “I Did It” column.